ALife-Newsletter/Newsletter/README.md

 - Add the old newsletters here
 - Automatically generate index.html
   - Or maybe not?
 Need a way to hide "in progress" editions
+- Add permalink to each contribution
+- Twitter bot to remind people to contribute / talk about past contributions?